amartyabiswas/TeamC-HackEam-18/README.md

 ## Copyright
 ```
-This project has been made by Amartya Biswas and all rights reserved @ Amartya.
+This project has been made by Amartya Biswas and all rights reserved @ Amartya 2018.
 ```